 Like all medicines, risedronate can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

 Risedronate can cause osteonecrosis of the jaw, which is a problem with the jaw, that can be caused by delayed healing in the mouth after some dental procedures.
 This is quite rare.
 To reduce the risk of this problem, it is best to:

-- Maintain good hygiene and care of your teeth and mouth (such as brushing your teeth twice a day and regular flossing between your teeth).
+- Take good care of your teeth and mouth (such as brushing your teeth twice a day and regular flossing between your teeth).

 - Have regular dental check-ups.

 - If you need any dental treatment, it is best that you have this done before you start treatment with risedronate.

 - Let your dentist know that you are having risedronate treatment.
 Talk to your doctor or dentist if you have any loose teeth, tooth pain, or swelling or numbness in your jaw.

 Risedronate can rarely causes fractures in your thigh bone (upper leg bone).
 These are called atypical fractures because they appear as cracks on the bone and are not usually related to an injury.
 If you have pain, weakness or discomfort in your thigh, hip or groin, tell your doctor.
 These pains may be warnings that there is some weakness in your bones.
 You may need Xrays of your legs.